suryakarmakar/suryakarmakar/README.md

 ### Hello 👋 ...
-I’m Surya Karmakar A Software Developer
+I’m Surya Karmakar A Software Developer And YouTuber.